transcriptionpro/wuc-new/_people/brian-hoffman.md

 title: Brian Hoffman
 seotitle: Brian Hoffman - CEO, OB1
 img: /images/brian-hoffman.jpg
-name: Brian Hoffman
 position: CEO, OB1
 education:
 experience:
 short_desc: Brian Hoffman is the CEO of OB1, and lead developer of OpenBazaar.
 long_desc:
-affiliations: [OpenBazaar, OB1]
+affiliations:
+  - OpenBazaar
+  - OB1
 twitter: brianchoffman
 github: hoffmabc
 residence:
 cats: [ ]
 website:
 ---
 Brian Hoffman is the CEO of OB1, which is the parent company of the decentralized marketplace [OpenBazaar](/openbazaar/).